 .envfile on a server is a plain-text liability. - Parser inconsistencies — The dotenv format has no formal spec.
 Behavior differs between

-dotenv,dotenvx, Docker, and shell sourcing.
+dotenv,dotenvx, Docker, and shell sourcing — see the .env file syntax reference for the full per-parser comparison.
 Always test with your specific parser.

 Ready to go further?
 Explore these resources: